 Familiarity with composite manufacturing, design, or certification is required.
-M-1/R-1 or E-1 courses are suggested for those seeking prerequisite knowledge if necessary.
+The M-1/R-1 or ES-1 courses are suggested for those seeking prerequisite knowledge if necessary.
 At a minimum the student should be familiar with prepreg materials, layup, vacuum bagging, and curing of composites.

-The course will review the state of the art and demonstrate recent advances in technology.
-A discussion period will be held on the challenges of implementing material state management.
-Hands on training will be provided for basic tools required for implementation.
+The course will review the state of the art and demonstrate the tools required for implementation.
+Discussion periods will be held that focus on specific interest raised by the students and hands-on training will be provided using the tools required for implementation.

-The first three days of class will focus on ‘hands on’ training creating cure “profiles” for computer based management of time, temperature, pressure, and vacuum.
-A short introduction to Material State Management (MSM) will also be provided.
+The first three days of class will focus on ‘hands on’ training creating cure “profiles” for computer-based management of time, temperature, pressure, and vacuum.
+A short introduction to Material State Management (MSMTM) will also be provided.
 Days three through five will illustrate the uses of advanced systems to monitor cure state using cure profiles developed earlier.
 Day three will include both legacy and emerging technology.
 The final half day will be used to review and for discussion.

 Outcome, Days 3-5: For those not attending days 1-2 a brief recap of the profile purpose and preparation will be given.
 Upon completion, students should be able to evaluate cure state data and prepare meaningful test plans to determine the effectiveness of a given cure cycle to achieve a desired viscoelastic state.
 Student will be familiar with ASTM D7750-12, Standard Test Method for Cure Behavior of Thermosetting Resins by Dynamic Mechanical Procedures using an Encapsulated Specimen Rheometer and the viscoelastic interpretation of both the final cure state described in CMH17 and partial cure status based on viscoelastic properties.

-Discussion Period, Day 5 Discussions will focus on how to most effectively use the technology pending specification change and to identify critical steps to specification development based on the demonstrated technology.
+Discussion Period, Day 5 Discussions will focus on how to use the technology pending specification change and to identify critical steps to specification development based on the demonstrated technology.